junxit/us-congress-bills-113/metadata.md

 - Sen. Murphy, Christopher [D-CT] (M001169)
 - Sen. Warren, Elizabeth [D-MA] (W000817)
 - Sen. Carper, Thomas R. [D-DE] (C000174)
+- Sen. Franken, Al [D-MN] (F000457)
+- Sen. Hirono, Mazie K. [D-HI] (H001042)
+- Sen. Klobuchar, Amy [D-MN] (K000367)
+- Sen. Cowan, William M. [D-MA] (C001099)

+## Committees (1)

+- Senate — Judiciary Committee

 ## Actions

 - 2013-01-24 — Introduced in Senate
 - 2013-01-24 — Read twice and referred to the Committee on the Judiciary.
 - 2013-01-24 — Sponsor introductory remarks on measure.
 (CR S288-291)
+- 2013-01-30 — Committee on the Judiciary.
+Hearings held.
+Hearings printed: S.Hrg.
+113-825.
+- 2013-02-12 — Committee on the Judiciary Senate Subcommittee on Constitution, Civil Rights and Human Rights.
+Hearings held.
+With printed Hearing: S.Hrg.
+113-870.
+- 2013-02-27 — Committee on the Judiciary.
+Hearings held.
+Hearings printed: S.Hrg.
+113-874.
+- 2013-03-07 — Committee on the Judiciary.
+Committee consideration and Mark Up Session held.
+- 2013-03-14 — Committee on the Judiciary.
+Ordered to be reported with amendments favorably.
+- 2013-03-14 — Committee on the Judiciary.
+Reported by Senator Leahy with amendments.
+Without written report.
+- 2013-03-14 — Committee on the Judiciary.
+Reported by Senator Leahy with amendments.
+Without written report.
+- 2013-03-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 27.